Keita dynasty

 The Keita dynasty ruled pre-imperial and imperial Mali from the 11th century into the early 17th century.
-It was a Muslim dynasty, and its rulers claimed descent from Bilal Keita (also known as Bilal ibn Ribah), despite Bilal having been of Abyssinian origin.
+It was a Muslim dynasty, and its rulers claimed descent from Bilal ibn Rabah.
+The early history is entirely unknown, outside of legends and myths.
+The first Keita mansa was Sundiata Keita.
+This is when Mari Jata is crowned and Keita becomes a clan name.
+A couple of generations after him, his great-nephew, Mansa Musa Keita I of Mali, made a celebrated pilgrimage to Mecca.